Avondale Shipyard

 Avondale Shipyard built many of the U.S. Navy’s destroyers from before World War II to its closing in 2014.
-It played a big role in the military and as an employer in Louisiana, but the facility also harmed workers for decades through occupational asbestos exposure.
+It played a big role in the military and as an employer in Louisiana, but Avondale Shipyard also used asbestos extensively.
+Avondale caused significant occupational asbestos exposure and illness in many workers.

 A History of Avondale Shipyard